smazcw3/airflow-docker/README.md

 + We can go inside the bash session of any container.
 For e.g. use `docker exec -it airflow-docker-airflow-scheduler-1 /bin/bash` where `airflow-docker-airflow-scheduler-1` is the container name.

-+ `docker ps` lists all running containers in docker engine.
++ Lists all running containers in docker engine using `docker ps`

-+ `docker compose ps` lists containers related to images declared in docker-compose file.
++ Lists containers related to images declared in docker-compose file using `docker compose ps`

 + **Docker Vs Kubernets** -- Docker is a container technology that helps create an isolated environment for applications while Kubernetes is a container orchestration platform that manages the cluster of multiple containers.